 Participants will also learn how BSL is different to English grammar and will gain an insight to the structure of BSL, the culture and etiquette.
 The course is led by Deaf artist and producer, Jamie Rea, and supported by a communication facilitator.

-We offer multiple course and siblings discounts on our summer school courses – find out more.
+We offer multiple course discounts on our short courses – find out more.